 Snuza has been developing baby movement monitors, using leading edge bio-sensory technology, since 2007.
 Our monitors are aimed at monitoring a baby’s breathing movement and alerting parents of any incidents where the breathing movement has stopped.
 Snuza is a young, innovative and dynamic company, and the first baby tech company to have successfully introduced a portable baby movement monitor and also the world’s first portable baby breathing monitor.
 The Snuza team consists of motivated and dedicated individuals driving the development and distribution of baby monitors that speak for babies who are unable to at their most vulnerable moment - when they're alone in their crib and unable to breathe.

 Where did it all begin?

 Founder, Greg Gallagher shares the story behind Snuza

-We initially approached various retailers in South Africa which proved to be futile at the time.
-Perhaps it was too early for the South African market?
+After nearly 5 years of R&D, including countless hours at the NICU unit testing alongside "gold standard" hospital equipment, we finally had a product that was ready for the market.
+The design, certification, branding, patents and company structure were complete, now it was time to let the world know about us.
+We initially approached various retailers in South Africa, none of whom showed interest.
+Perhaps it was too early for the South African market!
 So in the interests of getting a device to market sooner rather than later, we shifted our attention to the rest of the world.
-We packaged the Snuza Hero (Called the “Halo” back then), created some branding and travelled across the globe to various baby goods trade shows such as Kind Und Jugend in Germany, the ABC show in Las Vegas USA, the CBME show in China, to name a few, with the hope of building a network of contacts interested in investing in our idea and product, and hopefully to represent us in their respective countries.
+We packaged the Snuza Hero (Called the “Halo” back then), and traveled across the globe to various baby trade shows such as Kind Und Jugend in Germany, the ABC show in Las Vegas USA, the CBME show in China, to name a few, in the hope of building a network of contacts interested in investing in our idea and product, and hopefully to represent us in their respective countries.

 Every so often a testimonial comes across my desk of a life changing event, where our little Hero acted as the voice for a baby that could not.
 That is what drives me.